(Disclosure: Some of the links below may be affiliate links)

 Now that we have seen a lot of things about inflation, it is time to know what you can do about it.
 And in fact, this is going to be much easier.

 You need to invest your money in a financial instrument that will yield more than inflation.
-As long as your money is yielding more than the inflation rate, you will be safe and you will be able to buy a ton of sugar in 20 years.
+As long as your cash is generating more returns than the inflation rate, you will be safe, and you will be able to buy a ton of sugar in 20 years.
 And if you are lucky with your investments and they yield significantly more than inflation, you may even e able to buy several tons of sugar.
 And probably pay large dentist bills if you eat all that sugar.
 But that is another story!

-There are several financial instruments that will yield more than inflation in the long-term.
+Several financial instruments will yield more than inflation in the long-term.
 The first obvious instrument is stocks.
 If you invest in stocks, ideally with passive investing in a broad stock market index, you can expect a yield higher than inflation.
-Of course, this is only historically, we are just expecting, and hoping, it to last.
+Of course, this is only historically.
+We are just expecting and hoping it to last.

 And another way to fight inflation is to invest in assets whose price will also inflate.
 For instance, you could invest in real estate.
-Generally, the price of real estate assets increases over time.
-This is not granted and it may be decreasing depending on the situation of the real estate.
-For instance, a lot of houses highly deprecated after the financial crisis of 2008-2009, the so-called subprime crisis.
-Nevertheless, owning some real estate asset and renting it could yield more than inflation and you could be able to sell it for more than you bought it for.
+Generally, the cost of real estate assets increases over time.
+It is not guaranteed, and it may be decreasing depending on the situation of the real estate.
+For instance, the price of a lot of houses went down after the financial crisis of 2008-2009.
+Nevertheless, owning some real estate assets and renting it could yield more than inflation, and you could be able to sell it for more than you bought it for.

 As you can see by now, inflation is not a very simple subject.
 However, defense against inflation is fairly straightforward: invest your money.
 You should not let your money lose value in a bank account.
-You should invest it in the stock market.
+You should invest your money in the stock market.

 Although you may think that inflation is evil, it is generally a necessary evil.
 It helps the economy running.
 And without the economy, there are no jobs, no opportunity, and no money.
 A healthy inflation rate is necessary for the economy.
 On the other hand, a large one, be it negative or positive, is never a good thing.